jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 -   for each object $A$, there is an identity morphism.
 -   the morphisms are associative.
--   for every object $A, B, C$ a binary operation called the *composition of morphisms*.
+-   for every object $A, B, C$ its morphisms can be composed called the *composition of morphisms*.

 Morphisms can be thought of as special functions between objects that preserves associativity, composition and the existence of an identity